openvinotoolkit/model_server/docs/accelerators.md

 #### Prepare to use an Intel Movidius Neural Compute Stick

-[Intel® Movidius Neural Compute Stick 2](https://software.intel.com/en-us/neural-compute-stick) can be employed by OVMS via a [MYRIAD plugin](https://docs.openvinotoolkit.org/2021.4/openvino_docs_IE_DG_supported_plugins_MYRIAD.html).
+[Intel Movidius Neural Compute Stick 2](https://software.intel.com/en-us/neural-compute-stick) can be employed by OVMS via a [MYRIAD plugin](https://docs.openvinotoolkit.org/2021.4/openvino_docs_IE_DG_supported_plugins_MYRIAD.html).

 The Intel Movidius Neural Compute Stick must be visible and accessible on host machine.